reclusivebox/nnloader/docs/markdown/getStarted.md

 3. Use one of its functions.

-Kepp reading to know more.
+Keep reading to know more.